Elliott Instruments CCDSPEC has been specially designed for amateur astronomers and small

-Simply connect it to a USB port of your PC, point the spectrometer at a source of light, and observe both a real time spectrum and intensity graph live on your PC monitor.
+The real time spectrometer uses Point Grey CMOS cameras.
+Simply connect DigiSpec to a USB port of your PC, point the spectrometer at a source of light, and observe both a real time spectrum image and intensity graph live on your PC monitor

-The 16 bit digital spectrum is displayed directly in wavelength (nm) in the range 350-750nm with a wavelength resolution ~1nm at 500nm.
+The 16 bit digital spectrum is displayed directly in wavelength (nm) in the range 350-750nm with a wavelength resolution ~1.5nm at 500nm.

 is an experiment which allows students to determine the Solar Power received at the Earth’s surface.